jharmison-redhat/bootc-image/README.md

 - Your private container image registry.
-  - It doesn't matter what registry you use here, just that it be one that does not allow for anonymous image pulls (to protect against violating license agreements with Red Hat and Patero).
+  - It doesn't matter what registry you use here, just that it be one that does not allow for anonymous image pulls (to protect against violating license agreements with Red Hat).
 The `auth.json` file above needs only to be able to pull, but your local runtime login should allow pushes to this repository.

 Basic Usage
 -----------